TransformingMusicology/mei-tmus/documentation/tablature-core.md

 The tuning declaration should be placed in the staffDef element.

-## Notes
-The primary rhythm and pitch information in guitar and lute tablature is contained in vertically-aligned stacks of symbols.
-The main components of these stacks are rhythm symbols, which indicate the time gap between the current and the next stack, and fret/course symbols which indicate what, if anything, should be sounded.

-In ascii tab, rhythmic indications are usually omitted.
-In lute tablature, zero or one rhythmic indicator can appear in each stack.
-Some guitar tablatures support multiple rhythm signs.

-We use `<tabGrp>` to indicate such a stack.
-It is chord-like in behaviour, and normally takes `@dur.ges` to indicate what the effective duration of that stack is (that is, the inter-onset-interval between this and the next stack, not the duration of members of the chord).

 ## Declarations
 `@notationType` in `<staffDef>` is used to specify the tablature type.
 Permitted values are: